DNA Policy (Did Not Attend)

-– 3 missed appointments within a 12 month period
+If you miss TWO appointments within a rolling 12 month period:

 Accessibility